Healthcare Administration Associate of Applied Science Degree Program

 Many different fields.

-With an associate's degree in allied health, there are many available job options.
+With an associate's degree in healthcare administration, there are many available job options.
 You could become a care coordinator, nursing assistant, or a charge entry coordinator.
 This field has a variety of careers which seems to be growing.

 1 Bureau of Labor Statistics, United States Department of Labor.
 (2017, October 24).
 Occupational Outlook Handbook.
 Healthcare Occupations.
 Retrieved from https://www.bls.gov/ooh/healthcare/home.htm